Omni Tax Help

 Is IRS tax debt relief real, or is it mostly a scam?

 The IRS programs are real.
 Offer in Compromise, Installment Agreements, Currently Not Collectible status, and Penalty Abatement are all legitimate IRS programs with published criteria.
 The industry problem is not the programs.
 It is firms that promise specific outcomes before reviewing your finances, charge large upfront fees, and then do nothing.
 The IRS publishes a Dirty Dozen list specifically warning about OIC mills.
-Legitimate firms review your financials before quoting any resolution, use licensed professionals, and document the engagement in writing.
-If you’re not sure whether you’re dealing with a legitimate firm, contact Omni for a second opinion.
+Legitimate firms review your financials before quoting any resolution, use federally authorized Enrolled Agents, and document the engagement in writing.

 What percentage will the IRS accept for an Offer in Compromise?

 There is no standard percentage.
 The IRS calculates your Reasonable Collection Potential based on your income, assets, monthly expenses, and future earning capacity.
-That number is what drives the settlement amount.
-The IRS accepted roughly 21% of OIC applications in 2024.
+That number drives the settlement amount.
+The IRS accepted roughly 21% of OIC applications in FY2024.
 If your financial picture genuinely supports a lower settlement, the IRS will consider it.
 If it does not, the application will be rejected and you will need a different resolution path.
-The only way to know which category you fall into is a full financial review — which is what Omni’s free consultation covers.
+The only way to know which category you fall into is a full financial review.

 Can I negotiate with the IRS myself?